Riding in cold, wet and miserable conditions?

-Shoe covers come in all types of sizes, coverage area and made from different materials that serve a specific purpose.
+Shoe covers come in all types of sizes, coverage areas, and made from different materials that serve a specific purpose.

 1. For the Budget Minded - Velotoze

-The Velotoze is lightweight and affordable because they are made from rubber.
+The Velotoze is lightweight and affordable because it is made from rubber.

 These are snug around the ankle area and have two holes.
 One is the cleat hole, and the other is around the heel to help you fit these shoes perfectly.